moment/luxon/docs/intl.md

 ### Setting the default

-You can set a default locale so that news instances will always be created with the specified locale:
+You can set a default locale so that new instances will always be created with the specified locale:

 ```js
 Settings.defaultLocale = "fr";